thiagosanches/key-typer/README.md

 # key-pazzword-typer
-This is a low budget key that you can use to type strong passwords on programs like keepassxc (or wherever you want it), so you don't need to memorize all that huge password!
+This is a low budget key that you can use to type strong passwords on programs like [KeePassXC](https://keepassxc.org/) (or whatever you want it), so you don't need to memorize all that huge password!

 ## Example
 https://user-images.githubusercontent.com/5191469/127747313-98214d72-8aab-4915-aec1-d4112b43d0e3.mp4